framasoft/mobilizon/docs/contribute/tests.md

 ```
 to open the interactive GUI.

+!!! info
     Cypress provided [a subscription](https://www.cypress.io/oss-plan) to their recording dashboard since Mobilizon is an Open-Source project.
 Thanks!